neurotechcenter/Freesurfer4Windows/readme.md

 - Installing and enabling [XLaunch] (https://sourceforge.net/projects/vcxsrv/) to enable Freeview

-#Easy Installation
+# Easy Installation

 Before Installation you will have to allow execution of powershell scripts:
--Open Powershell as administrator
+- Open Powershell as administrator
-  -Type  Powershell into the Windows 10 Searchbar -Rightclick Windows Powershell and Run as Administrator
+  - Type  Powershell into the Windows 10 Searchbar
+  - Rightclick Windows Powershell and Run as Administrator

--Run 'Set-ExecutionPolicy unrestricted'
+- Run 'Set-ExecutionPolicy unrestricted'

 You are now able to run the Freesurfer4Windows Installation script.
-Run the runme.bat and follow the instructions.
+Run runme.bat and follow the instructions.